-The white grape variety comes from Greece from the island Santorini, Synonyms are Assirtico, Assyrtico, Asurtico, Asyrtico and Asyrtiko.
-It is believed that the variety (among many others) is famous for the production Malvasia wines was used by the Greek port as early as the 13th century Monemvasia were shipped or exported from.
-According to in 2011 DNA analysis there is one Parent-offspring relationship with the two varieties Gaidouria and Platani,
+The white grape variety originates from Greece, from the island of Santorini.
+Synonyms are Assirtico, Assyrtico, Asurtico, Asyrtico and Asyrtiko.
+It is believed that the variety was used (among many others) to produce the famous Malvasia wines, which were shipped or exported from the Greek port of Monemvasia as early as the 13th century.
+According to DNA analyses carried out in 2011, there is a parent-offspring relationship with the two varieties Gaidouria and Platani.

-The variety is mainly based on Santorini grown where it accounts for 70% of the stock.
-The vines are ungrafted planted and are in the traditional upbringing form Kouloura behaved.
+The variety is mainly grown on Santorini, where it accounts for 70% of the population.
+The vines are planted true to their roots and are cultivated in the traditional Kouloura training system.
 The shoots are woven in a circle around the grapes in the form of a nest to protect the fruit from the wind.
-Here it is the main variety for the OPAP white wines, which are dry and made from sun-dried grapes Vinsanto be expanded sweetly.
-In the region Attica Because of its acidity, it becomes a blend of the low-acid varieties Roditis and Savatiano because of its acidity, but it is also vinified independently.
-It is also present in Chalkidike in the appellation Cotes de Meliton and up Peloponnese represented.
+Here it is the main variety for the OPAP white wines, which are produced dry and from sun-dried grapes as Vinsanto sweet.
+In the Attica region, it is used for blending the low-acid varieties Roditis and Savatiano because of its acidity, but it is also vinified independently.
+It is also present in Chalkidike in the appellation Côtes de Meliton and in Peloponnese.
 In 2010, 902 hectares were recorded.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012